PHPOffice/PhpSpreadsheet/docs/Overview/11-Appendices.md

 ## Valid array keys for style applyFromArray()

 The following table lists the valid array keys for PHPExcel_Style applyFromArray() classes.
-If the "Maps to property"ù column maps a key to a setter, the value provided for that key will be applied directly.
+If the "Maps to property" column maps a key to a setter, the value provided for that key will be applied directly.
 If the "Maps to property" column maps a key to a getter, the value provided for that key will be applied as another style array.

 __PHPExcel_Style__